JoeNibe/JoeNibe.github.io/_posts/other/2021-08-22-Intigirti XSS Challenge.md

 }
 ```

-The script mainly used `.innerText` to set the values throughout the script with an exception for username, which is set using `innetHTML`. `.innerText` can mitigate xss if used properly and that seems to be the case here.
-The only way to gain xss is by changing the value of username.
+The script mainly uses `.innerText` to set the dynamic values throughout the script with an exception for username, which is set using `.innerHTML`. `.innerText` can mitigate xss if used properly and that seems to be the case here.
+Therefore the only way to gain xss is by changing the value of `username`.

+## Analysis

 ```js
 // As we are a professional company offering XSS recipes, we want to create a nice user experience where the user can have a cool name that is shown on the screen